akmandor/ros_collision_checking/paper/paper.md

 # Summary
 This paper presents `robot_collision_checking`, a C++ library that creates an easy interface to the flexible collision library (FCL) [@Pan2012FCL] The package allows users to access collision and distance checking functionalities of FCL directly through a Robot Operating System (ROS) interface [@Quigley2009ROS],  given that the robotics community widely relies on ROS as the standard for software development.
 We include ROS 1 and ROS 2 [@Macenski2022ROS2] implementations of the core C++ library.

 Collisions and distances can be calculated between  collision objects such as solid primitives (spheres, box, cylinder), planes, meshes, voxel grids and octrees (via the Octomap library (FCL) [@hornung13auro].
-Collision worlds, containing multiple collision objecst can be created and maintained enabling collision distance checks between single objects and entire collision worlds.
+Collision worlds, containing multiple collision objects can be created and maintained enabling collision distance checks between single objects and entire collision worlds.
+The package includes an example of ROS integration and visualisation of the results.

 # Statement of Need
-Collision checking is becoming an increasingly important tools as robots are deployed to unstructured and dynamic environments.
-Thi

-Sentence about Moveit [@coleman2014reducing]

-Sentence about FCL

-Sentence about other packages
+Collision checking is becoming an increasingly important tools as robots are deployed to unstructured and dynamic environments, while ROS 1 and ROS 2 provide the most popular means of controlling robots for research applications.
+ROS 1 and ROS 2 enable collision checking via the popular path planning and trajectory execution open-source software Moveit [@coleman2014reducing].
+Moveit collision checking api can avail two different collision checkers [bullet](https://github.com/bulletphysics/bullet3) and FCL.
+However, to avail of this functionality users have to install Moveit and ensure that their robot has a Moveit accessible package.
+Moreover, while Moveit is extremely powerful to access the lower level functionalities like collision distance checking requires an in-depth knowledge of the package structure and hierarchy.
+Similarly Pinochhio [@carpentier:hal-03271811] a powerful robot modeling software is also built upon FCL but suffers from the same overhead as Moveit.
+This package aims to address this need by providing a lightweight and transparent wrapper for the FCL library and ROS.

+Simiar to this package [Python-fcl](https://github.com/BerkeleyAutomation/python-fcl) provides a python wrapper for FCL which could also be used for a ROS interface but is based on python rather than C++. [ros_collision_checking](https://github.com/CoFra-CaLa/ros_collision_detection) provides a collision checking system for 2D vehicles in a ROS environment.

 # Acknowledgements